Development and Configuration Principles

 Non language-specific dependencies, such as binary executables, should be vendored, or stored, with the application codebase.

 An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This includes database and other backing service locations, third-party credentials like AWS or Twitter, and per-deploy settings such as the hostname or concurrency levels.

 Such configuration should not be stored in the codebase.
 This exposes private resources in the version control system and requires unnecessary code modifications between environments.

 On Heroku, application configuration is specified in environment variables using

 heroku config.
-Local development follows the same pattern as well, storing config data in the local environment and using tools such as Foreman to assist with environment management.
+Local development follows the same pattern as well, storing config data in the local environment and using tools such as Heroku Local to assist with environment management.

 Backing services, or an any service the app consumes over the network as part of its normal operation, are attached to the app via a URL or other locator/credentials stored in the config.
 For instance, data stores like MongoDB or PostgreSQL, message queues, and email services, are all specified as URLs in the app’s config.

 Consuming external resources this way allows you to easily and quickly swap out providers or modify runtime services without changes to the code and is how provisioning occurs in the Add-on Marketplace.

 Apps on Heroku should be designed for continuous deployment by keeping the time, personnel and tools gap between development and production as small as possible.
 Any divergence between the development of an application and its execution in production can cause tiny incompatibilities, causing code that worked in development or staging to fail in production.